csb6/tk-code/readme.md

-TK-CODE EDITOR
+# Tk-Code Text Editor

+Demonstration Video:

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/7E6L7qqxqCs/0.jpg)](http://www.youtube.com/watch?v=7E6L7qqxqCs "Video Title")

-Tk-Code is a prototype clone of VS Code written in Ruby/Tk.
-It aims to replicate the cross platform, intuitive nature of VS Code using far less memory.
-Tk is a UI toolkit that creates cross-platform applications with native-like widgets, resulting in a more efficient use of system resources than an application running essentially a web browser.

-I've started work implementing support for VS Code add-ons, so eventually they can be used for this application without modification.

-I plan to increasingly implement the functionality/interface layout of VS Code in native widgets.
-It may be uglier, but it fits the appearance of the OS better, while using less memory.
-But the present version is nowhere close to implementing VS Code's massive feature set.

-As a rough estimate (hardly scientific), tk-code uses around 80 MB of memory, temporarily jumping to 130 MB when opening new files before garbage collection occurs.
-With the same files open, the various VS Code processes' combined usage hovers around 360 MB.
-This is a significant reduction, achieved without any code optimization.

-Please remember that this is a prototype application.
-Use with caution; there may be bugs!

-Current features:
+Tk-Code is a fairly basic editor built using Ruby and the Tk widget toolkit.
+It is designed to resemble the basic interface of VS Code.
+The goal of this project was to increase my skills in modeling and managing GUIs using classes and a simple architecture.
+Along the way, I learned a lot about encapsulating the state of different widgets (e.g. using a Document class for reading/writing/saving an opened document), as well as parsing user input in a simple terminal emulator.

+## Usage:
+- Open/Save/Save As files in the File menu work as expected
+- Click on tabs to switch between opened documents
+- Right click on the row of tabs at the top-center of the screen to close the current document
+- The left sidebar contains a tree view of the current working directory (the repository folder) and all its sub-directories
+- Double-click on any file in the tree to open it in a new tab of the editor
+- The lower white box is an extremely basic terminal emulator.
+Only commands with simple printed output (like ls or cat) work (no ncurses support or anything), but it does support changing the current directory using cd

+## Features:
--Multi-document editing with tabs
+- Multi-document editing with tabs
--Simple, in-window terminal
+- Simple, in-window terminal
--File tree for working directory with the ability to open files into new tabs
+- File tree for working directory with the ability to open files into new tabs

-Planned features:
--Code highlighting
--Support for VS Code extensions
--Support for fancy styling/syntax highlighting